 Your underlying problems don't disappear

-This is actually a good thing (it forces you to deal with root causes), but it doesn’t feel good in the moment.
+That can be useful, but it rarely feels good in the moment.
 Many people are surprised by how much emotional work surfaces once the numbing stops.

 You don't become irresistible

-Some corners of the internet claim that quitting porn makes you magnetically attractive.
-That women can “sense” your energy.
-That you’ll exude confidence and dominance.
+Some corners of the internet claim that quitting porn makes you magnetically attractive, that other people can "sense" your energy, or that you'll exude confidence and dominance.

 Your sex life doesn't automatically transform

-If you had porn-induced performance issues, they do tend to improve, sometimes dramatically, sometimes slowly.
-But a satisfying sex life also depends on communication, emotional safety, attraction, and a hundred other things that have nothing to do with porn.
+If you had porn-induced performance issues, they often improve, sometimes dramatically and sometimes slowly.
+A satisfying sex life also depends on communication, emotional safety, attraction, and other parts of the relationship.

 Willpower doesn't become effortless